amgedr/bnstats/README.md

 file _bnstats.json_ does not exist.
 To download the latest snapshot manually, run bnstats with the _refresh_ command.

-Currently the data can be summerized by countries and service providers hosting the Bitcoin nodes.
-I plan to add more later on.
+The Bitcoin nodes list can be summerized by countries, hostname, time zone, user-agent and service providers hosting the Bitcoin nodes.

 ### Installation
 You can download the script by cloning the GitHub repo: